 Reverend Al Sharpton used the N-word multiple times describing the mayor of New York City.

-Don't cover him.
+Don't cover them.

-And he used Is that funny to you?
+And he used, is that funny to you?

 I don't think that's that funny.

-This is the I thought it it is funny.
+I thought it is funny.

-The other video is funny.
+And the other video is funny.

 You think that's funny?

-I don't I don't think playing the race card is funny.
+Well, I don't think playing the race card is funny.

 I don't think it's funny when Al Sharpton refers to gays and lesbians using the F-word in that case, a derogatory term there.